patrick-s-h-lewis-duplicate/patricklewisio/content/post/paraphrasing_and_qa.md

 tags: ['phd', 'QA']
 ---

 Welcome to my first *real* blog post.
 Read more about what it's all for [here](/post/blog_intro/).
 As a reminder, this is mainly a tool for me to organise my time and thoughts.
-These posts are not going to be infallible pieces of academic writing, (they're not papers and shouldn't be judged as as such!) but friendly constructive feedback is welcome!
-Also, I expect to ammend these pieces from time to time too.
+These posts are not going to be infallible pieces of academic writing, (they're not papers and shouldn't be judged as such!) but friendly constructive feedback is welcome!
+Also, I expect to amend these pieces from time to time too.

 Over the last couple of weeks I’ve been thinking about how to make neural QA systems behave more consistently.
 Paraphrases are particularly interesting here because, an (ideal) paraphrase of a chunk of natural language should preserve the meaning of that language exactly, but can be written quite differently.
 Systems that make predictions about natural language should (ideally) be invariant to paraphrasing one or more of their inputs.